DiscoNova/symmetric-round/README.md

 symmetricRound(-99.5); // -100
 ```

+#### Caveats?

-For input values which round to zero, it must be kept in mind that the output value retains the sign of the input value.
-While this might *seem* as a blemish, it is a feature caused by the way JavaScript handles Numbers and ... since it actually does retain the symmetricity of rounding I saw no reason to change that behaviour.
+For input values which round to "exactly zero", it must be kept in mind that even while using this function, the output value *does* retain the sign of the input value.
+While this might *seem* as a blemish, it is a feature caused by the way JavaScript handles Numbers and ... since it actually **does** retain the symmetricity of rounding I saw no reason to change that behaviour.

 In real life, this is insignificant since: